Estimated reading time: 21 minutes

 - CynthiaSays – The CynthiaSays tool assists developers in finding accessibility errors with web content and compares the errors with Section 508 & WCAG guidelines.
 This tool will provide website designers with feedback on each page of the website.

-- Android Developers Accessibility Tester – This is an accessibility testing tool that specifically pertains to Android mobile apps.
+- Android Developers Accessibility Tester – This is an accessibility testing tool that specifically pertains to Android mobile apps development.

 - Readability Grader – You can use this website to make sure your content is easily read.
 This is one of many assistive technologies for ADA compliance.